gedemagt/ButtonGroup/README.md

 ButtonGroup
 ===========

-A little library to control a press-button for the Arduino platform.
+A little library to control several press-buttons for the Arduino platform.

 It is pretty easy used.
 The available methods are: